 These teachers/schools will have to change their approach when working on the new course because in the process portfolios candidates are required to explore more than one media/technique.
-Throughout the visual arts course all students are expected to experience working with a variety of art-making forms.
+Throughout the visual arts course all students will be expected to experiment and work in a variety of art-making forms.